-Curriculum Resource Center.
-385-3605 - The Library has a large collection of non-book materials housed in the CRC.
+CURRICULUM Resource Center, 385-3605 - The Library has a large collection of non-book materials housed in the CRC.
 The collection includes juvenile books, teaching materials, phonorecords and tapes, and equipment for use with these materials.

 Government Publications, 385-3559 - includes a large collection of federal, state and local publications on a broad range of topics.
-The Library is a depository for both U.S. and Idaho documents.
+The Library is a depository for U.S., Idaho and Canadian documents.